morinim/documents/programming_notes/firebird_recursive_cte.md

        join WORKS_WITH_BASE_COSTS W on WS.PARENT_CODE = W.CODE
 ```

-calculates the cost for parent nodes by combining the costs of their child nodes, adjusted by the quantity:
+calculates the cost for parent nodes by combining the costs of their child nodes, adjusted by the quantity, producing $R_1$:

 | CODE | COST  |
 | ---  | ---   |